Philliec459/Thomeer-Used-to-Model-High-Pressure-Mercury-Injection-Core-Data/README.md

 https://github.com/Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data

 In the above workflows we have used hundreds of HPMI samples as calibration.
 In the image below we are showing the Porosity vs. Permeability cross plot in the upper left for all the calibration samples used for the Arab D reservoir; all colored by Petrophysical Rock Type.
 We select a small group of poro-perm samples, and the Pc curves from this small group of selected samples is then shown in the lower left.
-The black Pc curve is the upscaled Pc curve from the selected samples.
+The black Pc curve is the upscaled Pc curve from the selected samples,and the black bars in the histograms are the median value for the selected samples.
 We would be using upscaled Pc curves that varies level by level in the well to model saturations because of the changing reservoir quality along the wellbore.

 ![HPMI_Image](Thomeer_Pc_and_Thomeer_Parameters.gif)